Reviews You Can Rely On

 Credit: Jon Oleson

-There was a slight difference between the glass bottles in terms of insulative quality.
+There was a slight difference between the glass bottles regarding insulative quality.
 Our top pick for glass bottles, the Purifyou Premium, got up to 110 degrees F!
 While the Lifefactory Glass Active Cap only reached 95 F. Either one is still hot when you go for a cool sip, but 15 degrees is a noticeable gap.
 As with plastic bottles, it's best to keep the glass out of the sun if you want your water to stay cool.

 water bottle - we toted the purifyou premium along on outdoor adventures, but it...